Muhammad Bakhtiyar Khalji: Military career

-Conquest of Bihar and Destruction of Mahaviras (Buddhist Ritual Centres) (1200)
+Campaigns of Bihar

 He subjugated much of Bihar in 1200.
 His invasions destroyed the university establishments at Odantapuri and Vikramashila Mahaviras.
 Minhaj-i-Siraj Juzjani's Tabaqat-i Nasiri documents Bakhtiyar Khalji's sack of a Buddhist monastery, which the author equates in his description with a city he calls "Bihar", from the soldiers' use of the word vihara.
 According to the early 17th-century Buddhist scholar Taranatha, the invaders massacred many monks at Odantapuri, and destroyed Vikramashila.
 Historians Satish Chandra, Mohammad Habib and others have directly or indirectly implicated Bakhtiyar in the destruction of the Mahaviharas in their writings, but others like D.N.
 Jha and Namit Arora have reasoned that Nalanda may not have been destroyed by him.

-Conquest of Bengal (1203)
+Conquest of Bengal

-In 1203, Khalji invaded Bengal.
+Following Bihar campaigns, Khalji conquered Bengal.
 With the octogenarian emperor Lakshmana Sena at the helm, the Sena dynasty was in a state of decline and could not provide much resistance.
 As Khalji came upon the city of Nabadwip, it is said that he advanced so rapidly that only 18 horsemen from his army could keep up.
 The small horde entered the city unchallenged and took the emperor and his army by shock.
 This caused Lakhsmana Sena to flee with his retainers to east Bengal.
 Khalji subsequently went on to capture Gauda (ancient Lakhnauti), the capital and the principal city of Bengal and intruded into much of Bengal.

 Muhammad Bakhtiyar's rule was related by Minhaj al-Siraj, as he visited Bengal about 40 years later:

 After Muhammad Bakhtiyar possessed himself of that territory he left the city of Nudiah in desolation, and the place which is (now) Lakhnauti he made the seat of government.
 He brought the different parts of the territory under his sway, and instituted therein, in every part, the reading of the khutbah, and the coining of money; and, through his praiseworthy endeavours, and those of his Amirs, masjids [mosques], colleges, and monasteries (for Dervishes), were founded in those parts.

 — Account of the conquest of Bengal, Minhaj al-Siraj.